benumc/Heos_Savant_Basic/README.md

   Using that number, you can make your audio connections in blueprint.

-  To get your Hostname, search state center for PID_ and you should see a list of all the heos players and their IDs.
+  To get your Hostname, search state center for "PID_" and you should see a list of all the heos players and their IDs.

   Enter the ID in the hostname field exactly as shown.